 Finding the best renters insurance for your unique needs involves identifying which provider combines affordability with practical coverage offerings and attentive, dependable customer service.
-To help you with your search, we collected 125 quotes from across Kentucky.
+To help you with your search, we analyzed 135 quotes from across Kentucky.

 Best renters insurance for most people: State Farm

 - Good customer service ratings

 The best renters insurance for most people in Kentucky comes from State Farm.
 Protection from State Farm is the cheapest in the state.
 On average, it's the only provider that charges less than $190 per year for coverage.
 Renters insurance from State Farm costs about $15 per month, or $185 per year — 22% cheaper than average.